section-engineering-education/engineering-education/content/articles/add-an-external-css-file-to-a-javafx-application/index.md

 - Adding an internal styling to the application.
 This was through:
   - Hardcoding it into the FXML file.
   - Using the SceneBuilder.
-- Using Pre-saved variables to add the styling.
+- Using pre-saved variables to add the styling.
 - Adding the styling via an external CSS file for one or many scenes.

 ### References
-The following was used as reference material for this article:
 - [JavaFX Oracle Documentation](https://docs.oracle.com/javafx/2/api/)

 ---